 The Concordia University Texas Nursing Program Exam Policy is designed for all exams.
-Examinations will start and stop at the designated times and will allow 1 minute per each test item.
 The Official Record of each exam will be archived in the designated testing platform.
 The finalized exam submitted online will be the official record for the exams.

 Students are responsible for following the policies and guidelines for testing.